 - A second time mom who's given birth readily before (pushing went well)

-- A posterior baby with a tucked chin in a mama with a round pelvic brim
+- A posterior baby with a tucked chin on his or her mama's left side with a round pelvic brim

 - An average size or smaller baby